quantium-rock/dapp-start/README.md

 # web3-dapp

-Server and Clinet starting point for building dApps.
+Client and Server starting template for secure and scalables dApps.